Kidney cancer - Causes and risk factors

-- cocaine misuse: cocaine itself does not cause kidney cancer but a chemical called phenacetin that criminals use to 'cut' cocaine (dilute it) does
+- cocaine misuse: a chemical called phenacetin used by criminals to 'cut' cocaine (dilute it) can cause kidney cancer

-- people with kidney failure who require dialysis: dialysis is a treatment that is designed to replicate the functions of the kidneys - people who require dialysis are three times more likely to develop kidney cancer than the population at large
+dialysis - dialysis is a treatment that is designed to replicate the functions of the kidneys, people who require dialysis are three times more likely to develop kidney cancer than the population at large

 tuberous sclerosis - a rare genetic condition that causes multiple non-cancerous tumours to grow in the body, an estimated 1 in every 100 people with tuberous sclerosis will develop kidney cancer